PolicyBrief

 LEGISLATION

-This resolution officially sets aside the week of April 21 through April 25, 2025, as "National Home Visiting Week."
-The core purpose is straightforward: to formally recognize the significance of early childhood development and give a nod to the impact of home visiting programs currently operating.
+This resolution is short, sweet, and focused on recognition: it officially designates the week of April 21 through April 25, 2025, as “National Home Visiting Week.”
+While it doesn't change any laws or funding, the purpose is to give a formal nod to the importance of home visiting programs that support new parents and young children.